tjhrulz/GPMDP-Plugin/README.md

 A plugin that makes available the music info [Google Play Music Desktop Player](https://www.googleplaymusicdesktopplayer.com/) to rainmeter skins.
 Has full media control support as well (Play/Pause, Next, Previous, Shuffle, Repeat, etc.)
 Included in this repo is a example skin that shows how to use every measure and bang.
 Current state: Standard media info feature set and controls.
 Rating and Lyrics support just added
-Future: Support for setting the rating, next queued songs info, getting the theme from GPMDP, and get and set for GPMDP Volume control planned for future versions.
+Future: Next queued songs info, getting the theme from GPMDP, and get and set for GPMDP Volume control planned for future versions.

+**Note:** Please see included installer on how to grant the plugin access to media controls.
+If no info is shown please see helper for how to setup GPMDP, in the future the helper will be replaced with a link to the wiki with an explanation on how to set it up.

-#Full list of supported measure and bang types
+##Full list of supported measure and bang types
 ###MEASURE TYPES
 **Title, Artist, Album** - String of current playing songs info, blank if no info
 **Cover** - String of the path where the current album art is downloaded to, set attribute CoverPath to define where to download it, set attribute DefaultPath to set what image to show while waiting for the album art to download